Are you contemplating buying and selling some crypto on Bithumb, but you would like to know if the exchange is right for you?

 The exchange also has a minimum deposit limit that you have to consider.

-However, as we researched this Bithumb review, we found that the figures were quite low.
+However, as we researched for this Bithumb review, we found that the figures were quite low.
 For example, the minimum deposit for Ethereum Classic is 0.1 ETC, while that of Litecoin is 0.1 LTC.

 Withdrawal fees on Bithumb also depend on the type of crypto coin one is taking out.